ErikBaer/defi_aave_brownie/README.md

 Integration test: Kovan
 Unit tests: Mainnet-fork (Mock all of Mainnet!)

-This demo is based on the chainlink-mix repo as presented in these tutorials: https://www.youtube.com/playlist?list=PLVP9aGDn-X0QwJVbQvuKr-zrh2_DV5M6J
+This demo is based on the chainlink-mix repo as presented in these tutorials from Chainlink: https://github.com/smartcontractkit/full-blockchain-solidity-course-py